 I am very honored to serve with two national organizations on their inclusion and anti-racism work, the American Academy of Neurology and the American Academy of Sleep Medicine.
-I’m a member of the AAN’s Diversity Officers Workgroup and the Special Commission on Racism, Inequities, and Social Justice.
+I’m a member of the AAN’s Diversity Officer's Subcommittee.
 For the AASM, I have the privilege of chairing the Diversity, Equity, and Inclusion Committee.
 I also represent Duke Neurology along with Will Alexander, MA on the Duke University School of Medicine Inclusion Council.

 Neurology has historically failed to attract as many Black medical students as other fields.
 What are you doing to correct this?